willharris/plexlib/README.md

    Note: it's possible to use Redis as a broker instead of RabbitMQ, but as of this writing, [Redis does not support broadcast tasks](https://github.com/celery/celery/issues/2638), which are used from Celerybeat to periodically check that Celery workers have access to the Plex video volume.
 3. Create a virtualenv called `plexlib`, and use `pip` to install the requirements from `requirements.txt`
-4. At the top of the project, create a directory named `envs`, and create the following files with the appropriate content.
+4. At the top of the project, create a file named `.env` and add the following variables with the appropriate values (format: key=value).
 Alternatively, variables with these names can be specified directly in the environment for both Flask and Celery.
     * `FLASK_ADMINS`: a python list containing email addresses that should receive notifications in the event Flask throws an exception.
 Example: `['postmaster@yourdomain.com']`
     * `FLASK_CONFIG`: (optional) set this to `ProdConfig` in a production environment.
     * `FLASK_DEBUG`: (optional) set this to `False` for a "production" environment.